IamKay/100DaysOfCode/README.md

 * Day 56
   > So i spent the day making some trials for the project that i want to build.
 Turns out that it is more difficult than i previously thought.
 So, for the next 10 days or so, i don't think there will be more something other than this.

+* Day 57
+  > Same log as yesterday just a lot less in time.
+I got sick so couldn't manage to do a lot.